 5. How Often To Tweet

 This will vary a lot dependant on what you are looking to achieve.
 Even with a casual account based around your own interests you want to be sending out Tweets regularly, 3 or 4 times a day perhaps.
-If you’re in business and looking to use Twitter commercially you are going to need to Tweet more often.
-If people get used to you being there and you Tweet interesting stuff regularly they are more likely to keep following you, start conversations with you and importantly share your stuff.
+If you’re in business and looking to use Twitter commercially you are going to need to Tweet a lot more.
+If people get used to you being there and you Tweet interesting stuff regularly they are more likely to keep following you, engage with your Tweets, and share your content with their own followers- which will, of course, have a positive impact on awareness of your brand.

 Of course this can be time consuming, so you need to make a schedule for using Twitter just like you would for checking your email.
 You definitely want to avoid getting sucked into checking your Twitter account throughout the day.
 In this respect Twitter can be more distracting than your inbox, so set a schedule and stick to it!